Package 'PLSDAbatch'

 legend.title.cex

-Numeric, the size of legend title.
+Numeric value controlling the relative size of legend titles.

 Value